wking/swc-boot-camps/ScientificPython.md

     print range(len(left))

-It gives us a list of values.
+It gives us a list of consecutive values, from 0 up to, but not including, the value of its argument, in this case 3.

 We can use these as indices into the vectors.

 Our dot product is calculated by: